martinfleis/phd-thesis/source/10_Existing approaches to classification of urban form.md

 *The aim and key interest of this research as outlined in the introduction is classification of urban form.*

 _aim of the chapter_
-*Aim of this chapter is to understand various models of classification from theoretical perspective and review how they have been applied to urban form to date.*
-*focus on quantitative morphology (link to introduction), but some detours are necessary to give a full picture*
+The aim of this chapter is to understand classification and its various models from theoretical perspective and review how are these model applied to urban form, either from the perspective of urban morphology or remote sensing.
+Following the scope of the work defined in the first chapter, the main focus is on quantitative method of urban morphology.
+However, some detours especially to the remote sensing field are necessary.
+Both to give a full picture of the possible approached and to break the existing firm barriers between the fields.

-_structure of the chapter_
-*- theory of classification*
-*- optimal classification model*
-*- spectrum of classification models used in literature*
-	*- recurring concepts*
-	*- from city to plot scale variety*
-	*- close work*
-*- the gap*
-*- ==1) what is the classification?, 2) how should it look like?, 3) how was it done so far?, 4) what is missing?==
+This chapter is structurally split into two main sections.
+The first one is outlining the general theory of classification, its principles and different models.
+That is directly reflected in the specification of hypothetical optimal model of classification of urban form, i.e. a set of principles which should a model fulfil to reflect the complexity of urban form.
+The second part of the chapter examines models of classification present in literature to day and compares them to the specified requirements.
+It first identifies three recurring concepts shared among a wide groups of researchers - Urban Structural Type, Land Cover classification and Local Climate Zones, and then focuses on the spectrum of works ranging from the metropolitan scales to the level of individual buildings (from the perspective of the unit).
+The two recent publications, which are seen to be the closest to fit all requirements are then examined in the bigger detail.
+The overview leads to the specific gap of the current methodology, as none of the published works fits the optimal model requirements.

+In short, following chapter answers four questions allowing this research to build on the existing knowledge:

+1. What is classification?
+2. How should it look like?
+3. How was it done to date?
+4. What is missing?

 ## Making sense of the world
 - *Why is classification important, what can it bring to the table, why should we bother doing it.*